rnc-archive/.github/.github/ISSUE_TEMPLATE/bug_report.md

 Still ready?
 Fill the template. 👇
 -->

+## Summary

 <!--
-▶️ First things first: Provide a clear and concise description of what the bug is.
+Provide a clear and concise description of what the bug is.
 -->

 ## Environment info